Skyscanner

 What I'd change

-In a consultancy context with limited time, user testing of the concept itself wasn't possible.
-In a longer engagement, I'd have wanted to validate the traveller-type filter and the community social section with real users before presenting — both were well-grounded in research but would benefit from behavioural testing rather than strategic reasoning alone.
+In a consultancy context with limited time, testing of the final high-fidelity design wasn't possible.
+In a longer engagement, I'd have wanted to run a second round on the finished concept — particularly to validate the traveller-type filter interaction and the community social section at higher fidelity before stakeholder presentation.

 What I learned

-Homepage redesigns are deceptively difficult — every module competes for priority and every business stakeholder has a preferred section.
-The service design phase was what gave the concept its structural logic: by tying every homepage section explicitly to a user need or a business objective, the design arrived with a rationale that was harder to pick apart than a purely aesthetic or intuitive direction would have been.
+Homepage redesigns are deceptively difficult — every module competes for priority and every stakeholder has a preferred section.
+The service design phase gave the concept its structural logic.
+The testing gave it its evidence base.
+Together, they made the final design significantly harder to challenge than a purely aesthetic direction would have been.

 Previous